-To send flowers in memory of Janet Victoria Walker (Patchen), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Janet Victoria Walker (Patchen), please visit our Heartfelt Sympathies Store.

 She loved to travel, was an executive with Aetna Insurance Co., owned a home rental business in Corsicana, and was briefly a partner in a Connecticut restaurant.
 She had numerous personal interests from Broadway plays to elephant protection.